rseah145/smw-term2/Journal_3_notes/Section A.md

 <br>

 4. Once authenticated via the TGT sent by the client, the KDC generates a ticket for the File Server which is encrypted using the File Server's logon password.
+(No communication with the file server, ticket is )
 ![image](../images/Pasted%20image%2020230814121903.png)